No reduced bail for Wisconsin suspect in vaping operation

 KENOSHA, Wis.
 (AP) - A Wisconsin judge refused Friday to lower the bond of a man suspected of running an illegal operation to manufacture thousands of vaping cartridges filled with THC.

-Tyler Huffhines, 20, is being held on 500,000 bond since his Sept.
+Tyler Huffhines, 20, has been held on 500,000 bond since his Sept.
 5 arrest on charges of maintaining a drug trafficking house and three counts of possession with intent to deliver THC.
 He is also charged with identity theft.

 Authorities also arrested Huffhines’ brother, Jacob, 23, and their mother, Courtney Huffhines, 43.
-The Kenosha News reports Courtney Huffhines posted $100,000 bail and is currently not in custody while the case proceeds.
+Prosecutors allege they ran the operation from the family’s home, from Courtney Huffines’ Union Grove real estate office, and from a rented condominium in Bristol.

-Prosecutors allege Tyler Huffhines ran his operation with the help of his mother and brother from the family’s home, his mother’s Union Grove real estate office, and a rented condominium in Bristol.
+The Kenosha News reports Courtney Huffhines posted $100,000 bail and is not in custody.

-Jacob Huffhines is being held on charges related to the vaping operation and also gun charges.
-Defense lawyers did not ask for a lowering of his $50,000 bond because he was on probation at the time of his arrest and likely would not be released even if he posted bail.
+Jacob Huffhines is being held on charges related to the vaping operation, as well as on gun charges.
+His attorneys did not ask for a lowering of his $50,000 bond because he was on probation at the time of his arrest and likely would not be released even if he posted bail.

-The next court date for Tyler, Jacob, and their mother is June 16 for a pre-trial conference.
+The next court date for all three is June 16.

 Sign up for Daily Newsletters